henrietta-k/adapt-learning-wiki/Registering-a-plugin.md

 All plugins are Bower packages; to create your plugin you will first need to define your package, and then register it with our plugin registry.

+**Note:** as things stand, registration of plugins is only supported for plugins hosted in [GitHub](https://github.com/).
+If there is enough interest, we may add support for GitLab to the roadmap.
+Please register your interest [here](https://github.com/adaptlearning/adapt-cli/issues/122).

 #### Registering a new plugin

 To register a plugin, it must first comply with the following: